Nachobear/KelseyRobertsIT2351_SQL/Assignment6/readme.md

 The first procedure was pretty simple.
 I declared a variable called product_count_var and used a select statement to take the count of the products and assign it that variable.
 Then an if statement to return one of two messages depending on whether product_count_variable was greater than 17.

 On the second stored procedure, I made a mistake the first time.
 I left out the "declare continue handler" line.
 I then had to write another script to delete the row I created and drop the procedure.
 It was a reset script that I ran every time I messed up the Assignment6no2 script.
 Once I added the contune handler line it worked just fine.
+This procedure is coded to display a message to the user when it detects a duplicate row entry error.

 The third procedure gave me some trouble because it took me a while to fully understand the syntax for out parameters.
 The first time I tried it, I wasn't passing a name for the out parameter variable in the call to the procedure.
 I assumed the variable name used inside of the procedure could be used in the final select statement.